10 Day Tasmanian Wonders Coach Tour

 • 7 Day 7: Launceston - Bicheno

 You’ll smell Bridestowe before you see it, this enormous lavender farm perfuming the Tasmanian countryside (bloom late Spring to early Summer).
 The flowers grown here aren’t just used in fragrances – they’re also infused into ice-cream, teas and jams.
 It’s a tasty entrée to the Legerwood Carved Memorial Trees, sculpted into World War One soldiers.
-Little penguins come out to play in Bicheno; sign up to spot them after dark as they waddle to shore from the water (own expense).
+Little penguins come out to play in Bicheno; sign up on an Optional Experience* to spot them after dark as they waddle to shore from the water.

 • 8 Day 8: Bicheno - Hobart

 Soak in the beauty of the breathtaking Freycinet Peninsula on your Tasmania tour that contributes to the preservation of its wildlife.
 Nothing quite prepares you for the drama of Freycinet National Park – the colours here seem more vivid, the air crisper, the water cleaner, the skies wider.
 A patchwork of ocean blues lap Coles Bay, framed by pink granite cliff faces.
 There’s a reason why this place stars on postcards!
-The other destination on postcards is Richmond, its grand 1820s Georgian buildings today home to bijou boutiques, galleries and cafés that appear to be lost in time.
+The other destination on postcards is Richmond, its grand 1820s Georgian buildings today home to bijou boutiques, galleries and cafes that appear to be lost in time.
 Your last stop for the day is to the shores of the Derwent River where local palawa will welcome you to country and show off some local bush tucker.

 • 9 Day 9: Port Arthur Historic Site